 As Chief Operating Officer of the Democratic National Committee, Wachs oversaw the design and implementation of a new party infrastructure, long-term financial stability strategy, and state-of-the-art technology integration.
 Wachs has also held key roles on three presidential campaigns and worked on two Democratic National Committee Conventions.

 Wachs served as Associate Dean at The New School’s nationally recognized Milano School of International Affairs, Management & Urban Policy, where he led strategic planning, marketing, and communications as well as extensive public programming to enhance Milano’s brand.

 Prior to her current consulting work, Coleen served as the Senior Director for Innovation, Planning, and Grants at Share Our Strength.
-In that role she led the Executive Team through multiple strategic growth planning processes; developed impact measures, goals, and an Executive Dashboard process to help evaluate progress; launched an Innovation department dedicated to developing new strategies to end childhood hunger; and oversaw granting strategy and implementation.
-Coleen also led a successful effort to secure growth funds from the federal government Social Innovation Fund program.
+In that role, she led the Executive Team through multiple strategic growth planning processes; developed impact measures, goals, and an Executive Dashboard process to help evaluate progress; launched an Innovation Department dedicated to developing new strategies to end childhood hunger; and she oversaw granting strategy and implementation.
+Coleen also led a successful effort to secure growth funds from the federal government Social Innovation Fund Program.

 Prior to consulting, Kathryn was Director of Individual & Corporate Relations at the National Women’s Law Center, a preeminent multi-issue women’s rights organization and the current home of the TIME’S UP Legal Defense Fund.
 At the Law Center, Kathryn’s leadership allowed the organization to nearly double their non-foundation revenue, primarily through increased corporate and law firm giving, as well as building a more robust individual giving effort.